tecsinapse/tecsinapse-data-io-converter-java-time/CONTRIBUTING.md

 Contributing/Development
 ===
-`ts-data-ie-converter-java-time` is always looking for people to contribute to the project.
+`tecsinapse-data-io-converter-java-time` is always looking for people to contribute to the project.
 We welcome your feedback and want to listen and discuss your ideas and issues.

-There are many different ways to help contribute to the `ts-data-ie-converter-java-time` project.
+There are many different ways to help contribute to the `tecsinapse-data-io-converter-java-time` project.

-* Improving or enhancing our [documentation](https://github.com/tecsinapse/ts-data-ie-converter-java-time/wiki)
+* Improving or enhancing our [documentation](https://github.com/tecsinapse/tecsinapse-data-io-converter-java-time/wiki)
-* Fixing open issues listed in the [issue tracker](https://github.com/tecsinapse/ts-data-ie-converter-java-time/issues?state=open)
+* Fixing open issues listed in the [issue tracker](https://github.com/tecsinapse/tecsinapse-data-io-converter-java-time/issues?state=open)
-* Adding new features to the `ts-data-ie-converter-java-time` codebase
+* Adding new features to the `tecsinapse-data-io-converter-java-time` codebase

 Guidelines
 ===